FunnyPhantom/RC-DO-MP/README.md

 1. There is a Users Service, which does not have any dependency and must be deployed first.
 2. Auth service which depends on Users Service.
 This must be deployed after Users Service.
 3. Todos Service which depends on Auth Service.
 This must be deployed after Auth Service.
+4. Frontend which depends on Auth Service and Todo Service.
+Build the front-end with its respective command and store artifacts generated for later steps.
-4. Frontend which depends on Auth Service.
-This must be deployed after Auth Service.
+5. api-gateway which depends on all other services.
+This must be deployed last.

 The guide on how to build and deploy each service is written in the respective component's README.md file.